Takeshi Kitano: Comedy career and success

 Many of Kitano's routines involved him portraying a gangster or other harsh characters.
 Kitano said that after playing comedy clubs he would be invited to drink with yakuza, who would tell him stories about the big crime bosses.
 His first major film role was in Nagisa Oshima's Merry Christmas, Mr. Lawrence (cast as a tough POW camp sergeant during World War II opposite Tom Conti, Ryuichi Sakamoto and David Bowie).
 Kitano said that he was happy with his performance and snuck into a showing of the film to see how the audience would accept him as a serious actor instead of a comedian.
 He was devastated when the audience burst into laughter upon his appearing on screen, but vowed to stick to serious and dark characters in film.

 In 1986, Kitano worked on the Family Computer video game Takeshi no Chōsenjō (translated as Takeshi's Challenge), as a consultant and partial designer.
 He was the first Japanese celebrity to actively contribute to the development of a video game and starred in several commercials promoting its release.
 Due to the title's difficulty and confusing gameplay mechanics, it was placed first in Famitsu magazine's kusoge (shit game) ranking, and is often referred to as one of the worst video games of all time.
 Takeshi no Chōsenjō and its development was later the subject of the first episode of GameCenter CX, a gaming variety show hosted by Osaka comedian Shinya Arino.
 That same year, Kitano found himself in a legal incident when he stormed the editorial office of the weekly magazine Friday after it published an article accusing him of an affair.

+In 1987, he appeared as the kayfabe manager of Big Van Vader at the NJPW Year End In Kokugikan event.

 In 1988, he published a memoir, Asakusa Kid.
 He has also published a number of novels and other books which have been translated into French.
 He co-founded the Agency Office Kitano with Masayuki Mori.

 After several other acting roles, mostly comedic, in 1989 he was cast as the lead in Violent Cop.
 When director Kinji Fukasaku stepped down over scheduling conflicts with Kitano, due to Kitano's TV commitments, the distributor suggested the comedian direct it at his own pace.
 He also rewrote the script heavily, and this marked the beginning of Kitano's career as a filmmaker.